 Additionally, around 50 percent of medicines purchased from illegal sites without a published physical address feature counterfeits.
-This has broad implications for the pharmaceutical industry, especially in patient safety.
+This has broad implications for the pharmaceutical industry, especially inpatient safety.

 Pharmaceutical manufacturing and packaging companies are grappling with compliance challenges.
-More countries implement serialization and tracking regulations to ensure safety and quality of prescription drugs sold within their borders.
+More countries implement serialization and tracking regulations to ensure the safety and quality of prescription drugs sold within their borders.
 In this way, they can facilitate quick recalls or alerts.

 In the United States, the Drug Supply Chain Security Act (DSCSA) signed by President Obama in 2013 demands error-free serialization and tracking of pharmaceutical products throughout the entire supply chain.
-The intent is to collect data to illustrate the who, what, when, where and why of any interaction with a container of medicine from the time it is manufactured until it lands in a consumer’s hands.
+The intent is to collect data to illustrate the who, what, when, where, and why of any interaction with a container of medicine from the time it is manufactured until it lands in a consumer’s hands.

 Implications for the pharmaceutical industry

 Complying with serialization regulations in a forward-thinking way takes serious effort.
 Evolving guidance and regulation definitions from the Food and Drug Administration (FDA) make keeping up difficult.
-Contract manufacturers, contract packagers, distributors and pharmacies must examine their compliance status.
+Contract manufacturers, contract packagers, distributors, and pharmacies must examine their compliance status.
 Additionally, they should take note of upcoming deadlines, and formulate future plans.

 Requirements for the DSCSA regulations come phased incrementally through 2023.
 The regulations will increase in complexity as time goes on, culminating with full item-level traceability from the individual bottle, syringe, carton, etc., back to the initial manufacturer.
 According to the FDA, the auditable serialization data will encompass billions of transactions captured in a “secure, computer-generated, time-stamped electronic record”.
 Companies should store these in accordance with current good manufacturing process (cGMP) standards.